A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 Rainboots and slickers with Leslie Roark Scott photo ©Kate Dana

 Fun Fact: The day after Holy Smokes 2022, while waiting in the Charleston airport to board a plane to Colombia, I met Leslie Roark Scott from Ubon’s!
-She recognized my t-shirt from the event and we exchanged numbers, swapping texts about the fabulous weekend and the time she went up against Bobby Flay on TV!
+Leslie recognized my t-shirt from the event, and we exchanged numbers, swapping texts about the fabulous weekend and the time she went up against Bobby Flay on TV!

 A pit master and VIP attendee smile cheek to cheek for a selfie at Holy Smokes Lowcountry Barbecue Festival in Charleston, S.C., photo ©Kate Dana